razor08/Cloud9/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!

 This chat example showcases how to use `socket.io` with a static `express` server.

 ## Running the server